accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

   * if the page or screen is part of a process (making a declaration, taking part in a public consultation, making an appointment), a criterion is validated for a page in the process only if it is validated for all the pages or screens in the process.

 Some criteria or themes are applicable to the whole site and not to a particular page, so it is not necessary to evaluate them on all the pages in the sample.
 In this case, they may, for example, be evaluated on a single page in the sample and considered as not applicable to all the other pages.
 This methodology for reporting the results of the evaluation of these criteria is, of course, optional.
 Whatever methodology is chosen, there will be no impact on the site's overall compliance rate.
 This is particularly the case for the following criteria and themes:
-  * Criterion 12.3 Is the "sitemap" page relevant?
+  * Criterion 12.3: Is the site map page relevant?
-  * Theme 14.
-Documentation and accessibility features
+  * Theme 14: Documentation and accessibility features
-  * Theme 16.
-Help desk services.
+  * Theme 16: Support services.

 #### Compliance rate with the standard